jbanther/trinityPractice/README.md

 # trinityPractice

-The week.sh script performs five actions:
+The week4.sh script performs five actions:

 1. It downloads the fastq files for SRR11284037.
 2. It checks the quality of the raw SRR11284037 files.